 Tier 2 actions require human approval before execution.
 A single authorized human must review the action and explicitly authorize it.
 An agent proposing to modify infrastructure configuration is Tier 2.
 A human receives a notification, reviews what the agent intends, and approves or denies the action.
 If approved, the action executes.
 If denied, it does not.

-Tier 3 actions require threshold signature approval.
+Tier 3 (critical) actions require multi-party authorization.
 A single human's judgment is not sufficient.
 Multiple parties must sign.
-An agent proposing to delete data from a production system is Tier 3.
+An agent proposing to delete data from a production system is critical.
 The system requires 2 signatures out of 3 authorized operators.
 Each operator independently reviews the action and signs.
 Only when 2 signatures are collected does execution proceed.

-The tier is assigned to the action when it is classified in the SovereignIR representation.
-The tier is immutable: an agent cannot claim a Tier 3 action is actually Tier 0 to bypass authorization.
+The risk tier is assigned to the action when it is classified in the Blueprint.
+The tier is immutable: an agent cannot claim a critical action is actually low risk to bypass authorization.
 The tier is part of the cryptographically committed intent.

 How Threshold Signatures Work: High Level